All-microwave manipulation of superconducting qubits with a fixed-frequency transmon coupler

-Finally, as shown in Figs.\,\ref{fig:eta_sim}(a) and (b), we check dependencies of the residual ZZ interaction strength between the data qubits, $\xi_\mathrm{ZZ}$, and the drive efficiency of the blue CAS-based CZ gate rate, $\eta_b=\Omega_b/\Omega_d$, on the design parameters.
+Finally, using Figs.\,\ref{fig:eta_sim}(a) and (b), we discuss dependencies of the residual ZZ interaction strength between the data qubits, $\xi_\mathrm{ZZ}$, and the drive efficiency of the blue CAS-based CZ gate rate, $\eta_b=\Omega_b/\Omega_d$, on the current and prospective design parameters.
 Here, we numerically diagonalize Eq.\,\eqref{eq:H} to calculate the residual ZZ-interaction strength when the coupler is in the ground state.
-Note that in the calculation for Fig.\,\ref{fig:eta_sim}(b), the term $g_\mathrm{12}(\hat{a}^\dagger_1\hat{a}_2 + \hat{a}_1\hat{a}^\dagger_2)$, which has been ignored so far, is added to Eq.\,\eqref{eq:H} to see the effect of direct coupling.
+Note that in these calculations, the term $g_\mathrm{12}(\hat{a}^\dagger_1\hat{a}_2 + \hat{a}_1\hat{a}^\dagger_2)$, which has been ignored so far, is added to Eq.\,\eqref{eq:H} to see the effect of direct coupling.
 As reported in previous studies~\cite{zz_cl_IBM_reso, zz_cl_Princeton}, the direct coupling $g_{12}$ can suppress the residual ZZ interaction by canceling the one mediated by the coupler.
-This feature enables implementation of the blue CAS-based CZ gates of 100--200 ns for $\Omega_d /2\pi = 200$~MHz in a wide range of the detuning ($2 \lesssim \Delta_{12}/\alpha_\mathrm{mean} \lesssim 4$) between the data transmons while keeping the residual ZZ coupling $<$100~kHz.
+As shown in Fig.\,\ref{fig:eta_sim}(a), the straddling regime ($|\Delta_{12}/\alpha_\mathrm{mean}| < 1$) gives high drive efficiency and low residual ZZ interaction for the parameter set.
+On the other hand, we can also achieve practical performance far outside the straddling regime by selecting appropriate values of parameters, especially of $g_{12}$.
+In Fig.\,\ref{fig:eta_sim}(b), we set $g_{12}/2\pi=5\,$MHz as an example.
+This parameter set enables implementation of the blue CAS-based CZ gates of 100--200 ns for $\Omega_d /2\pi = 200$~MHz in a wide range of the detuning ($2 \lesssim \Delta_{12}/\alpha_\mathrm{mean} \lesssim 4$) between the data transmons while keeping the residual ZZ coupling $<$100~kHz.
 The coherent error due to the residual ZZ interaction during the non-commuting single-qubit gates can be mitigated with an optimal-control pulse~\cite{KHANEJA2005296, PRXQuantum.2.040324} or a composite pulse robust to frequency shift \cite{PhysRevA.67.042308, Cummins_2000}.
 We can also apply an active residual ZZ interaction cancellation using an off-resonant microwave drive near the blue CAS transition [See Supplemental Material] or coupler-qubit transition~\cite{ChinaZZcl}.